 Step 3 – Provide user and Grant access

-Provide the username or email address and click on Grant Access.
+Provide the username or email address, and click on Grant Access.
 Here, you can add multiple users and share the report.
-You can select or unselect the sharing and build report option available on the dialog box as per your need.
+You can select or unselect the sharing and build report option available in the dialog box as per your need.